athena-oss/plugin-selenium/README.md

 You can easily use this plugin in your local development machine or in a CI/CD pipeline.

+If you are interested in creating browser automation tests, check out the [Athena PHP plugin](https://github.com/athena-oss/plugin-php).

 ## How to Install ?

 To install it simply run the following command :